-The world of instructional design is kind of like a zombie wasteland.
-Requiring all who go there to venture into unfamiliar territory lending itself to both trial and error and frequent failure.
+The world of instructional design often reminds me of a zombie wasteland- unfamiliar territory lending itself to both trial, error, and frequent failure.
 A world filled with hoards of easily distracted yet still hungry learners clamoring to devour engaging food for thought.
 Zombie themed entertainment just might be my favorite genre.
-I love a good, “what would I do to survive here” conversation.
-From what I can gather, survival depends heavily upon the ability to surround yourself with the right people, choose a formidable place to set up camp, and most importantly arm yourself with enough skill diversity and depth to weather the storm.
+I love a good apocalyptic conversation.
+From what I can gather, survival depends heavily upon the ability to surround yourself with the right people, choose a formidable place to set up camp, and arm yourself with enough skill diversity and depth to weather the storm.
 From what I have seen, the characters who fared the best were those who had both a well-honed specialty and a broad range of functional abilities.
 I think this holds true for the instructional design world as well.
 But, which skills?

 In a world where waiting to know enough before beginning equates to too little too late, how do we go about surviving without completely burning out?
 One possible solution is to develop a T-shaped skill set.